Pakistan at the 2017 Asian Winter Games

-Pakistan competed in the 2017 Asian Winter Games in Sapporo and Obihiro, Japan from February 19 to 26.
+Pakistan competed in the 2017 Asian Winter Games in Sapporo and Obihiro, Japan from 19 to 26 February.
 The country competed in one sport (two disciplines).

 The Pakistani team consisted of 12 athletes (8 men and 4 women).
 This will be the first winter continental or global multi-sporting event in which Pakistan's team consists of women.

 Competitors

 The following table lists the Pakistani delegation per sport and gender.

 Alpine skiing

 Pakistan's alpine skiing squad consists of athletes (8 men and 4 women).
 The team is led by 2014 Winter Olympics participant Muhammad Karim.